-Admission to the School of Education Teacher Education Program including the following:

-- Official transcript(s) showing the award of a baccalaureate degree from a regionally accredited college or university; - Evidence of a 30-credit major or concentration in one of the liberal arts or sciences approved for teacher education; - Evidence of a cumulative grade point average of at least 3.00 from a baccalaureate or master's degree program; - Passing scores on Praxis Core (Reading, Writing, and Math) examination or Commissioner approved Basic Skills examination (Note: This requirement is waived for students who provide documentation of a score on the SAT, ACT, or GRE at or above the cut score for the year in which they took the exam.); - Two recommendations from Education Professors, as indicated by the completed SOE recommendation form (available on GCU website): and - If applicant is a non-native English speaker, then a rating of Advanced High on the Oral Proficiency - Interview is also required. - Successful interview with Teacher Education Student Assessment Coordinator and Panel - Completion of prerequisite courses; Behavioral/Social Sciences: child development (3) and educational psychology (3); - Core Teaching Content: children's literature (3), U.S. history (3), advanced writing (3), mathematics (6), science (6-8), art (3), and geography (3); - Completion of the 39-credit Inclusive Early Childhood Education component: - Passing score on the Praxis II examination in Early Childhood Content; Note: for fall student teaching passing scores must be submitted by July 15, for spring student teaching they must be submitted by December 15; - Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCU-approved training program on Harassment, Intimidation, and Bullying (HIB); - Satisfactory ratings in student teaching including recommendation for certification; and - Satisfactory rating on candidate's professional portfolio demonstrating how candidate meets NJ Professional Teaching Standards - Maintenance of a minimum cumulative grade point average of 3.0 is required to remain in the program.
+- Completion of prerequisite courses; - Behavioral/Social Sciences: child development (3) and educational psychology (3); - Core Teaching Content: children's literature (3), U.S. history (3), advanced writing (3), mathematics (6), science (6-8), art (3), and geography (3); - Completion of the 39-credit Inclusive Early Childhood Education - Passing score on the Praxis II examination in Early Childhood Content; Note: for fall clinical practice passing scores must be submitted by July 15, for spring clinical practice they must be submitted by December 15; - Passing score on the GCU Physiology and Hygiene test;

+- Evidence of satisfactory completion of a GCU-approved training program on Harassment, Intimidation, and Bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification; and - Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets NJ Professional Teaching

+Note: Beginning Fall 2017, candidates must pass edTPA, the New Jersey Department of Education mandated performance assessment.
+Beginning Fall 2018, the first semester of clinical practice will increase from 90 to 175 hours.

+Maintenance of a minimum cumulative grade point average of 3.0 is required to remain in the program.